kiedtl/roguelike/doc/cloaks.md

 Like armor, you are expected to wear a cloak as soon as you find one.
 Unlike armor, the only drawback to wearing a particular cloak is that you forfeit the benefits given by wearing a cloak of another ego.
+Each cloak should be equally useful; the only reason you'd choose one over the other is because of a different strategy or different item set.

 You should find at least two cloaks per game.